Time spent in a ball by a critical branching random walk: Introduction

 Here, we consider one Euclidean ball centered at the origin, and study two objects: (i) the tail of the time spent in this ball when the BRW starts at the origin; (ii) the tail of the (rescaled) number of walks hitting the ball, when the BRW starts from far away.

 To state our results, let us introduce the needed notation.
 We let $\mathbf {\mathcal T}$ be a critical Bienaym\'e-Galton-Watson tree (BGW tree for short), whose offspring distribution has a finite exponential moment.
-Consider $\{S_u, u\in \mathbf {\mathcal T}\}$ an associated tree-indexed random walk, which we view alternatively as a branching random walk, where time is encoded by the tree $\mathcal T$ and whose jump distribution is centered, non-degenerate and supported on the set of neighbors of the origin.
+Consider $\{S_u, u\in \mathbf {\mathcal T}\}$ an associated tree-indexed random walk, which we view alternatively as a branching random walk, where time is encoded by the tree $\mathcal T$ and whose jump distribution is the uniform measure $\theta$ on the neighbors of the origin.
 In other words, independent increments $\{X(e)\}$ are associated to the edges of the tree, and if $[\emptyset,u]$ is the sequence of edges between the root $\emptyset$ and vertex $u$, then

 When $z\in \Z^d$, we let $\mathbb P_z$ be the law of the BRW starting from $z$, i.e. conditioned on $\{S_\emptyset=z\}$, and simply write $\mathbb P$ when it starts from the origin.
 Given $\Lambda\subset \Z^d$, we define the time spent in $\Lambda$ by the BRW as